What is Content Cannibalization?

 Not all overlap is cannibalization.
 A pillar page on "plumbing services" and a cluster page on "drain cleaning services" serve different intents and support each other.
 True cannibalization is when pages target the same intent and compete directly, like having both "10 Plumbing Tips" and "Top Plumbing Tips for Homeowners."

-Cannibalization Solutions
+Cannibalization Fixes

 | Type | Description | When to Use |